 To become like Him in His death is to lay down our life in order to experience the full significance and breadth of a resurrected life.
 This is the goal and prize Paul was reaching for in Philippians 3:10-14.
 He wanted to know Christ and the power of his resurrection; to become like Him in His death, and to attain to the resurrection from the dead.

 Jesus resurrects my life.
-As I have grown in my faith this truth revolutionizes the way I approach each day.
-I can see how God has saved me from the clutches of death and restored life, abundant life.
+As I continue to grow in my faith this truth revolutionizes the way I approach each day.
+I can see how God has saved me from the clutches of death and continues to restore my life, abundant life.
 Here are a few examples:

-- He brought victory to my life by delivering me from severe bondage to eating disorders.
+- He brought victory to my life by delivering me from severe bondage to two eating disorders.

 - He embraced my insecure heart as a young wife and mother and filled in the gaps with His security and significance.